raffdevstack/SimpleChat/notes.md

 ### Save settings
+#### New way (my way - applied debugging and testing every phase)
+1. ~~collect settings data~~
+2. ~~send it to server~~
+3. ~~handle result~~
+4. send new settings to database
 #### Main code
-1. reuse code js from signup.php and use it in index.php for sending data to db
+1. ~~reuse code js from signup.php and use it in index.php for sending data to db~~
 2. edit the js to adapt to index.php
-2. redirect in api.php
+3. redirect in api.php
-3. create file api_save_settings.php in includes based on api_signup
+4. create file api_save_settings.php in includes based on api_signup
+5. edit api_save_settings
+6. put onclick on the save settings because it is in the server, don't forget to pass an event
+7. put save_settings in the handle result, just alert the message
+8. put redirect to save_settings in api.php
+9. copy api_signup.php and paste as api_save_settings
-4. edit api_save_settings
+10. edit api_save_settings

-#### Debugging
-1.
+11. change query
+12. sanity check in api_save_settings,
+echo json_encode($DATA_OBJ);
+13. refresh the data, call get_data after the alert call get_settings(true) also, true because we don't have an event
+14. kaya na ni i debug oi hahahhha

 ---